 - From Prague to Bratislava in about 4:00 h.

 - The best way to explore the city is on foot.
 We always recommend this way of transportation to fully dip yourself in a destination’s atmosphere, especially for walkable cities like Bratislava.
 Note: This means that you should wear a pair of sturdy shoes.
+For every useful item to take on your next trip and for all preparation steps to do before you leave home, refer to our handy Travel Checklist.

 - The public transportation system is convenient and easy to navigate.
 It consists of trains, trams, buses, and electro buses (called trolleybuses).
 You can buy your ticket in the official app, from a vending machine, or from the vehicle operator.
 Remember to time stamp your ticket if you bought it from a vending machine.